mcampopiano/budget-react/README.md

 ### Deleting payments
 Once a payment has been recorded to a bill, the payment data will be rendered as a line in the bill table in the recurring bill page.
 At the end of this line is an *X* button, which, when clicked, will prompt a confirmation window.
 If confirmed, the payment will be deleted.

+### Recording deposits
+On the homepage, there is a table for income with columns for:
+* Source
+* Amount
+* Date
+To record a deposit, users click the *Add deposit* button beneath the income table, which redirects the user to a form with input fields to match teh income table columns.
+Once the form is completed and submitted, the user will be returned to the homepage, and the deposit data will be rendered to the income table.

+### Deleting deposits
+Once a deposit is recorded, at the end of it's line in the income table an *X* button will render, which when clicked will prompt a confirmation window.
+If confirmed, the deposit will be removed.